Sexual Violence Response

 The Rape Crisis/Anti-Violence Support Center (RC/AVSC) was founded in 1991 as a joint program between Barnard College and Columbia University.
 Motivated by growing national awareness about sexual assault on college campuses, student activists and administrative allies collaborated to open this on-campus resource.
 Over the years, the services of the RC/AVSC have expanded with the needs and resources of the community.
 The RC/AVSC is a part of Sexual Violence Response and offers services to the entire University community.

 Sexual violence affects all of us.
-Every year, 1 in 36 college women and an untold number of men will experience rape or attempted rape, and many more will experience another form of sexual violence.
+Every year, one in five college women and an untold number of men will experience rape or attempted rape, and many more will experience another form of sexual violence.
 Each survivor has friends, partners, roommates, and family members who are affected as they try to respond and help.

 Men's Peer Education